Kevin-Kinyanjui/Phase-1-final-project/README.md

 ## Getting Started
 To use the Mental Awareness Day app, simply visit the website at https://kevin-kinyanjui.github.io/Phase-1-final-project/

-It's API json server can be found at https://my-json-server.typicode.com/Kevin-Kinyanjui/Phase-1-final-project
+It's API JSON server can be found at https://my-json-server.typicode.com/Kevin-Kinyanjui/Phase-1-final-project

 ## Setup
-The project uses CSS to create a physically appealing site to the user and Javascript to provide interactivity.
+The project uses CSS to create a physically appealing site to the user and JavaScript to provide interactivity.

 An API server has been set up to mock a JSON server for which the site uses to fetch data from and display it to the user.

-A db.json file is used to store the json data for the server.
+A db.json file is used to store the JSON data for the server.

-If statement have been used to calculate the final values according to the user input and a get command fetches appropriate response from the json server and dom manipulation methods used to show the response on the dom.
+If statement have been used to calculate the final values according to the user input and a get command fetches appropriate response from the json server and DOM manipulation methods used to show the response on the dom.

 ## Usage
  Select an option provided for each question to begin the assessment.